Top 25 Things To Do in Maui

 #5 Chef's Table

 Experience the ultimate in farm-to-fork dining during this intimate and unforgettable epicurean experience.
 Casual and yet elegant, fun and yet instructional, Maui Chef's Table —which is put on by The Mill House at the Maui Tropical Plantation—presents nine exquisite courses informed by the best of the island’s bounty.
 Relish a range of flavors as the talented team of chefs prepares dishes in plain sight in their open-concept kitchen—and “talk story” with the team as they push the envelope on innovative flavors.
+They book up sometimes months ahead of time, so make your reservation right now!

 Wherever you are on the island, there's a zipline near you.
 This adventure is so much fun, and it allows for some unexpected pluses along the way: You'll have great views, some fun hiking, and informational guides that will tell you about the foliage and animal/bird life you'll likely encounter.
 It's a perfect mix of beauty and excitement.
 Like Piiholo Ziplines, Skyline Ziplines and Maui Zipline Company.